Not sure whether to have a go at rowing, or unsure what to expect? Hopefully this page can help.

 I have previous rowing experience, does that make me a novice or could I be a senior?

-Get in touch with either Charlie Slater (firstname.lastname@example.org) or Izzy Edwards (email@example.com), this year’s Men’s and Women’s Captains, for more information on the senior squad.
+Get in touch with either Ollie Boyne (email@example.com) or Kirsty Nangle (firstname.lastname@example.org), this year’s Men’s and Women’s Captains, for more information on the senior squad.
 They will help you to decide which would be the best match for you.
 There are usually a couple of people each year who join the senior squad straight away.

 I’ve never been a sporty person but I really want to give rowing a go.
 I just don’t think I’ll be very good at it…

 Every year a mix of people join DCBC.
 While some are already sporty, others are looking to try something totally new.
 The great thing about rowing is that, with so many different aspects to it, most people will have a knack for some part of it – be it power, technique or fitness.
-A lot of people find themselves totally hooked on the team atmosphere, the getting fit, and the being outdoors and away from the books.
+A lot of people find themselves totally hooked on the team atmosphere, getting fit, and the being outdoors and away from the books.
+If you don’t think you’re cut out for rowing but still want to get involved – why not try coxing?

 Everyone talks about rowing, but what about coxing?
 What does being a cox involve?

 Coxes steer the boat (no small feat – it’s the length of a double decker bus) and provide technical calls and motivation.
 On the water, you are very much the leader.
 The coach and crew rely on you to communicate and to keep them safe.
 When learning to cox, the most important thing is to be enthusiastic, confident and earn the trust of your crew.
-To find out more, read this – it has lots of advice on what you need to do to become a great cox.
+Don’t worry if you don’t feel you have all these skills yet – you’ll pick them up very quickly!
+To find out more, click here.

 Do you really have to row at 6am in winter?